BaconLover307/Agate-Pong/Pong/README.md

 This is a very basic Pong game made in Unity.
 It has its own rules, unlike the original game.
 Also the ball is a ball, not a square.
 And it's red.

-This game is made as a study in game development, presented by Agate Education.
+This game is made as a study in game development, presented by Agate Academy.

 ![Screenshot](./Docs/Screenshot.PNG)